GaGandour/Go-Pregel/lab-for-students.md

 1. Gather in pairs.
 If you want, you can also do the activity alone.
 However, even if you do it in pairs, each person has to write the code and make it work on their own computer.
 Each pair will hand in a single report.
 2. Go to [https://github.com/GaGandour/Go-Pregel](https://github.com/GaGandour/Go-Pregel) and clone the repo.
+3. Read the [README.md](https://github.com/GaGandour/Go-Pregel/blob/main/README.md) to set up your environment.
+All the commands have to be run from the project directory.
-3. Read the [pregel_writing_guide.md](https://github.com/GaGandour/Go-Pregel/blob/main/pregel_writing_guide.md) file to understand which files you have to modify, if necessary.
+4. Read the [pregel_writing_guide.md](https://github.com/GaGandour/Go-Pregel/blob/main/pregel_writing_guide.md) file to understand which files you have to modify, if necessary.
-4. Start coding!
+5. Start coding!

 There will be three levels of dificulty, to be done in order.
 For each level of dificulty, you have to: